mamisaki/RTPSpy/README.md

 # RTPSpy: fMRI Real-Time Processing System in python

+**We are currently in the process of improving usability and updating the library to the latest version.
+Please stay tuned.
+(Dec.
+13, 2023)**

 RTPSpy is a python library for real-time fMRI (rtfMRI) data processing systems.
 The package includes;
 * A fast and comprehensive online fMRI processing pipeline comparable to offline processing.